Last updated on : 01 Dec, 2025

 Bed bug infestations rarely resolve without targeted interventions and professional treatments.

-There is no automated system to eliminate bed bugs; effective treatments require manual application by trained professionals.
+There is no automated system to eliminate bed bugs; effective treatments require manual application and monitoring by trained professionals.

 Disclaimer